CraftAcademyLabs/ca_course/week5/slow_food/1_introduction_to_slow_food.md

     - models
     - relation between models
     - concept of `params` (See: https://www.youtube.com/watch?v=y57OnWV6dRE)
+* Learn more about React
+  - understand how to consume an API
+  - understand the different requests (POST/PUT/GET/DELETE)
+  - how a react client fits in to the MVC structure
 * Learn more about User Authentication
-* Learn about the hardships that will occur if we can't read documentation for libraries we use in our projects (gems).
+* Learn about the hardships that will occur if we can't read documentation for libraries we use in our projects (gems & packages).
 * Learn more about Test- and Behavior Driven Development or Acceptance - Unit Test cycle.
 * Really embrace and understand the benefits of Pair Programming && collaboration using Git and GitHub
-* Learn about deployment to Heroku and the benefits of services like Heroku, DigitalOcean and AWS.
+* Learn about deployment to Heroku and Netlify.

 **Please note that there may be subtle errors or typos in the following materials.
 Please try to approach those as challenges on which to polish your debugging and problem solving skills**